PhilipBale/SnakeGBA/README.md

 SnakeGBA
 ========

-The classic Snake game for the Game Boy Advanced
+The classic Snake game for the Game Boy Advanced.
+Written as a test for the game boy advanced emulator.
+First GBA experience.